On the Impact of Channel Aging and Doppler-Affected Clutter on OFDM ISAC Systems: Abstract

 \section{Abstract}

 The temporal evolution of the propagation environment plays a central role in integrated sensing and communication (ISAC) systems.
 A slow-time evolution manifests as channel aging in communication links, while a fast-time one is associated with structured clutter with non-zero Doppler.
 Nevertheless, the joint impact of these two phenomena on ISAC performance has been largely overlooked.
-This addresses this research gap in a network utilizing orthogonal frequency division multiplexing waveforms.
-Here, a base station simultaneously serves multiple user equipment (UE) devices and performs monostatic sensing.
-Channel aging is captured through an autoregressive model with exponential correlation decay.
+This paper addresses this research gap in a network utilizing orthogonal frequency division multiplexing waveforms. \review{Here, a base station simultaneously serves a user equipment (UE) device and performs monostatic sensing.} Channel aging is captured through an autoregressive model with exponential correlation decay.
 In contrast, clutter is modeled as a collection of uncorrelated, coherent patches with non-zero Doppler, resulting in a Kronecker-separable covariance structure.
-We propose an aging-aware channel estimator that uses prior pilot observations to estimate the time-varying UE channels, characterized by a non-isotropic multipath fading structure.
-The clutter's structure enables a novel low-complexity sensing pipeline: clutter statistics are estimated from raw data and subsequently used to suppress the clutter's action, after which target parameters are extracted through range–angle and range–velocity maps.
-We evaluate the influence of frame length and pilot history on channel estimation accuracy and demonstrate substantial performance gains over block fading in low-to-moderate mobility regimes.
-The sensing pipeline is implemented in a clutter-dominated environment, demonstrating that effective clutter suppression can be achieved under practical configurations.
-Furthermore, our results show that dedicated sensing streams are required, as communication beams provide insufficient range resolution.
+We propose an aging-aware channel estimator that uses prior pilot observations to estimate the time-varying UE channel, characterized by a non-isotropic multipath fading structure. \review{The clutter's structure enables a novel low-complexity pre-detection radar processing pipeline: clutter statistics are estimated from raw data and subsequently used to suppress the clutter's action, after which range–angle and range–velocity maps are computed.} We evaluate the influence of frame length and pilot history on channel estimation accuracy and demonstrate substantial performance gains over block fading in low-to-moderate mobility regimes.
+The sensing pipeline is implemented in a clutter-dominated environment, demonstrating that effective clutter suppression can be achieved under practical configurations. \review{We analyze the robustness of our proposed pipeline against non-separable clutter by introducing a controllable degree of non-separability.
+Our results highlight the benefit of sensing streams and that our pipeline can withstand a moderate degree of non-separability. }